peter88213/nvhelp-en/source/file_menu.rst

 **Provide a css style sheet in the project folder**

-You can copy the style sheet *novx.css* into the current project folder with **File > Copy style sheet**.
+With **File > Copy style sheet**, you can copy the style sheet *novx.css* into the current project folder.
 This allows you to view the *.novx* project file with a web browser.

 .. figure:: _images/file_menu01.jpg
    :alt: Edge browser screenshot